ferozsalam/terraform-s3-clamav/README.md

 See the Upside Travel documentation for more information regarding how the system works.

 Clamav definitions are updated every three hours.
+The default behaviour is to prevent download of an infected file by any user other than the root user.
+Access to the file is also provided to the Lambda function that does the scanning, naturally.

 The major current limitation is that it only works with a single folder.
 I do have plans to modify the system so that it can watch multiple folders in